 Not so long ago, if people felt ill during cold and flu season, many would opt for a “hot toddy” drink or an aspirin to help them sleep and heal.
 These days, many people reach for over-the-counter drugs (OTC) to try and “kill the ill.”
 Be careful, though: taking new medications can be risky if … more

 The Illinois Poison Center received 7,709 calls regarding medication errors in 2012.
 That’s over 10% of our total calls.
 It can happen to anyone.
 It has happened to me, in fact.
 I’ve been a pharmacist for over 10 years, and I work at the poison center—I should be immune to medicine mistakes, right?
 Wrong!

 I take great pride in telling others that I work for the Illinois Poison Center.
 Our call center team is always available to answer questions or resolve concerns about potential drug interactions.
 But there is another team of qualified individuals- your local pharmacists- who are able to help prevent medication errors.

 Poisoning is the second leading cause of injury related death in the U.S. In Illinois alone, the IPC fields over 74,000 calls on poisoning exposures each year—nationwide, poison centers manage over 2.3 million exposures.
 Those stats may surprise you but did you also know that more than 90% of all poisonings happen in the home? … more

+23 percent of teens report taking prescription pain relievers not prescribed to them.
 As a medical toxicologist, I see the effects of prescription pain medication abuse in teens and young adults on a daily basis.
 As a parent of a 10 and 12 year old, I worry about their future, peer pressure, and possibly their … more